 Website with Track Requirements: Undergraduate Education in the Life Sciences

-Advising and Assistance: Prof. Jeff Lichtman, Neurobiology Head Tutor (fall term); Dr. Ryan Draft, Neurobiology Concentration Advisor; and Dr. Laura Magnotti, Neurobiology Concentration Advisor
+Advising and Assistance: Prof. Jeff Lichtman, Neuroscience Head Tutor; Dr. Ryan Draft, Neuroscience Concentration Advisor; and Dr. Laura Magnotti, Neuroscience Concentration Advisor

 The Intellectual Basis: Neurobiology is concerned with uncovering the biological mechanisms by which nervous systems mediate behavior.
 Over the past half century, much of neurobiology has focused on the cells of the nervous system.
 The structure and physiology of nerve cells (neurons) and supporting glial cells has been elucidated in considerable detail as well as the functional contacts (synapses) made between neurons.
 How individual nerve and receptor cells generate, carry, and transmit electrical and chemical signals is now well under-stood, and many substances that are used by neurons to communicate information have been identified.
 More recently, molecular biological approaches are revealing the molecules involved in carrying out neural activities, and we are rapidly gaining glimpses of how these molecules function.